 Regulatory History forms from all jurisdictions (including international jurisdictions) in which the applicant has practiced occupational therapy or been registered as an occupational therapist, sent directly from the regulatory body to SSOT.
-The following (link to document): Regulatory History Form can be sent to each of the previous regulatory or licensing organizations for completion.
+The following Regulatory History Form can be sent to each of the previous regulatory or licensing organizations for completion.

 SSOT members who hold a practicing or restricted license are required to have $5 Million liability/malpractice insurance.
 SSOT does not endorse any insurance providers.
 Insurance may be provided by an employer or purchased through:

 An independent insurance broker: a listing of Saskatchewan members is available through the Insurance Brokers Association of Canada (www.ibac.ca)